MuddySpud/MuddySpud.github.io/notes.md

 There are two uses of crops mapsone is in the slection of the module - n which case the text should only talk about the crop.
 The other is when you are buying a new crop for your module.
 Continue with catgory details and adding tech using deepseek Crops needs to explain about the module they use etc.

+Crop pods
+  - title must be abut crop not module
+  - must have hw it wrks and science behind and tech buttons
+  - move names of tech to trademarks then reference them in crop pods
+  - replace Lu SenLin and em dashes